SFUStatgen/RforStat2/RTutorials/GettingStarted/startR-RStudio.md

 Brad McNeney
 2018-08-03

-These notes are adapted from Brad McNeney's Stat 341 course.
 Information on getting started with R and RStudio is given below.
 Please **install R first**, RStudio second, and the `tidyverse` package third.

 R
 -